mortezakowkabi/jcb-persian-documentation/001-Hello-World-with-Joomla-Component-Builder.md

 ## Result

-You’ve now built a Joomla component that supports:
+You've now built a Joomla component that supports:

 * Admin field definitions and database integration
 * Dynamic Gets and site views